Knowledge Hub

 FAQs: registered design rights

-Our registered design rights FAQs are designed to give you an introduction to this form of IP, and answers to common questions our intellectual property lawyers often deal with.
+Our registered design rights FAQs are designed to give you an introduction to this form of intellectual property, and answers to common questions our intellectual property lawyers often deal with.
 Design rights can be a useful form of intellectual property protection, particularly for the creative industries like fashion, design and manufacturing, where appearance may be central to the appeal of a key product or service.
-If, after reading this FAQ, you believe you require legal advice, try our registered design services, including registration, strategy and enforcement.

 Design rights protect the appearance of a functional product such as the shape, texture, colour, materials, lines and decoration provided that the design is different from any existing design – ie, it is original and provided that it is not commonplace in its field.